-The logics defined later in this paper do not suffer from a similar issue, as they allow expressing the probability of exhibiting certain \emph{sets} of traces, including traces with the same finite prefix. \item For $S=(\mathbb N^\infty,\min,\infty,+,0)$, the greatest fixpoint of $\Op$/$\Op'$ maps a pair $(c,t)$, with $c$ a state in a $\T_S \circ F$-coalgebra and $t$ a maximal/finite trace, to the minimal cost of exhibiting $t$ from $c$.
-Intuitively, this is computed by adding the weights of individual transitions along the same branch, and minimising this sum across the various branches.
+The logics defined later in this paper do not suffer from this issue, as they allow expressing the probability of exhibiting certain \emph{sets} of traces, including traces with a given finite prefix. \item For $S=(\mathbb N^\infty,\min,\infty,+,0)$, the greatest fixpoint of $\Op$/$\Op'$ maps a pair $(c,t)$, with $c$ a state in a $\T_S \circ F$-coalgebra and $t$ a maximal/finite trace, to the minimal cost of exhibiting $t$ from $c$.
+Intuitively, this is computed by adding the weights of individual transitions along the same branch, and minimising this sum across all the branches.
 Again, such minimal costs are often infinite for \emph{infinite} maximal traces, but in this case this simply reflects the fact that infinitely running systems have infinite costs.
-Section~\ref{gen} will show how resource replenishment can be modelled in our setting through a change of the underlying coalgebraic type. \end{enumerate} \end{exas}
+While resource gain could be modelled by considering coalgebras of a different type (namely $S \times (\T_S \circ F)$, with $F$ as before and with the first compoment being used to associate resource gains to coalgebra \emph{states}), we leave a detailed study of this more general case to future work. \end{enumerate} \end{exa}